You Will Be Found: 2021 film version

 "You Will Be Found" was featured in Universal Pictures' 2021 film adaptation of the musical, starring Ben Platt, who reprised his performance in the titular role.
 The film, which premiered at the 2021 Toronto International Film Festival on September 9, 2021, followed by a theatrical release on September 24, 2021, is directed by Stephen Chbosky from a screenplay by the musical's librettist Steven Levenson, who also serves as an executive producer with Michael Bederman, Pasek & Paul and the show's lead producer Stacey Mindich.
 Ben's father Marc Platt and Adam Siegel serve as producers.
 In the film, while the song and who sings which lyrics remain the same, Jared's parts of the song were given to some of the film's new characters: Gemma (Liz Kate), Oliver (DeMarius Copes), Rhys (Isaac Powell) and Cherise (Hadiya Eshe').
 The song's Act 2 reprise was cut from this film and replaced by a reprise of "The Anonymous Ones," one of the two new songs written for the film, sung by Alana as she puts Evan's letter on social media.

 A remixed version of this film's rendition of the song was used to underscore its first trailer, which was released online on May 18, 2021.
 Platt also performed a solo version of the song on Season 16 of NBC's America's Got Talent to promote the film.

 The film version of the song was made available as an exclusive download from the soundtrack album on August 26, 2021, alongside "Waving Through a Window".
 The album was released on September 24, 2021, the same day as the film.

 Sam Smith and Summer Walker version

-Sam Smith and Summer Walker also covered the song for the soundtrack album of the 2021 film adaptation.
+The English singer Sam Smith and American singer Summer Walker also covered the song for the soundtrack album of the 2021 film adaptation.
 This version was released as a single on September 17, 2021, and plays during the closing credits of the film itself.